DylanStrnad/Programming-Assignment-1/DOCS.md

         }

-++ count - increases # of times looped.
+*++count - increases # of times looped.
 Used by index to track producer postion.
-++ shmp->arrayCount - Increases number of items in buffer.
+*++shmp->arrayCount - Increases number of items in buffer.
-++itemsProduced - determines how many times needed to increase shmp->slotsFilled.
+*++itemsProduced - determines how many times needed to increase shmp->slotsFilled.

     for(int i = 0; i < itemsProduced; ++i){
             sem_post(&shmp->slotsFilled);